 The bulk of the gains came on Stoll Field, where an additional 27 tents were set up in the past seven hours.
 Here's a look:

 Rested after an early-morning wake-up call, there was more activity around the campout even with cloudy skies and a few raindrops.
-Senior guard Jon Hood made an appearance to play corn hole with fans, while Aaron Harrison, Marcus Lee and others signed autographs as they walked from the Joe Craft Center back to their rooms in the Wildcat Coal Lodge.
+Senior guard Jon Hood made an appearance to play corn hole with fans, while Aaron Harrison, Marcus Lee and others signed autographs as they walked from the Joe Craft Center back to their dorm rooms.

 Seeing the players for whom they cheer is a big reason why the campout has become as big as it has, and more such interactions will follow in the coming days.
 Stay tuned for coverage of that, as well as the next tent count on Thursday morning.